Joedee43/wireframing/README.md

 Using Figma helps bridge the gap between design and development—making your wireframes not only look good, but also ready for implementation.

+---

+## ✅ Benefits of Wireframing in Software Development

+Wireframing is a crucial step in the software development lifecycle.
+It acts as a visual blueprint, helping teams conceptualize layout, functionality, and user experience before a single line of code is written.

+### 🧠 Clarity in the Design Process

+Wireframes allow designers and developers to visualize the application’s structure early in the project.
+For example, in the login and property listing screens shown above, wireframes helped define:

+- The flow from splash screen ➝ onboarding ➝ authentication.
+- The layout of reusable components like property cards and nav bars.
+- Input field positions, button behavior, and navigation links (e.g., “Join now”, “Continue with Google”).

+This structured preview makes the development process smoother and minimizes misinterpretation.

+### 👥 Improved Team Communication

+Wireframes serve as a **common reference point** for all stakeholders:

+- **Designers** can discuss layout ideas without focusing on colors or final visuals.
+- **Developers** can begin preparing reusable UI components, screen transitions, and backend routes based on the structure.
+- **Product Managers & Clients** can validate user journeys (like booking a villa) before build time.

+For example, the booking review screen in the wireframes clearly outlines required fields like user contact info and payment details—ensuring alignment between design, frontend, and backend.

+### 💸 Saves Time & Reduces Rework

+Identifying layout or flow issues early on saves significant development time.
+Wireframes help detect:

+- Confusing navigation patterns.
+- Missing features or buttons (e.g., “Reserve now”, “Forgot password?”).
+- Redundant screens or steps.

+By iterating quickly in wireframe form, teams avoid costly revisions during coding or testing phases.

+---

+Wireframes bridge the gap between **idea and implementation**, helping teams align faster, design smarter, and deliver better user experiences.